-With 3.Ne5, White takes the central e5 pawn, advancing the position of the Knight.
-As you’ll see in the course, this leads to huge pressure on the f7 pawn which becomes a major weakness for Black.
+With 3.Ne5 White takes the central e5 pawn and advances the position of the Knight.
+As you’ll see in the course this leads to huge pressure on the f7 pawn which becomes a major weakness for Black.

 Subsequently, the outcome of many of these variations is that White ends up with the Bishop pair and some very easy-to-play positions.